-The abandoned village of Douglas, also called Kaguyak but not to be confused with Kaguyak on Kodiak Island, is on the northeast coast of the Alaska Peninsula, about 112 miles (181 km) southwest of Homer and 100 miles (161.km) east of King Salmon, Alaska.
+The abandoned village of Douglas, also called Kaguyak but not to be confused with Kaguyak on Kodiak Island, is on the Shelikof Strait coast of the Alaska Peninsula, about 112 miles (181 km) southwest of Homer and 100 miles (161.km) east of King Salmon, Alaska.
 The historical elements of the site include the remains of a Russian Orthodox church and cemetery, as well as a number of frame house remnants and foundations.
-The site is 3.5 miles (5.6 km) north of Cape Chiniak, and 44 miles (71 km) northeast of Mount Katmai, on Shelikof Strait.
+The site is a private inholding owned by the Russian Orthodox Church and is surrounded by Katmai National Park and Preserve.

 This settlement was mapped as “Kayayak Village” in 1852 by Mikhail Tebenkof, a Russian hydrographer and vice-admiral of the Imperial Russian Navy, although there may have been an error of transliteration and placement on Tebenkov’s map since there was another village with the same name on the southeastern shore of Kodiak Island.
-Regardless, the name was retained and first published as “Kaguyak” in 1884 on charts by the U.S. Coast and Geodetic Survey, but in 1890, the U.S. Census Bureau called it “Douglas”, after Cape Douglas located about 30 miles (48 km) to the northeast.
+Regardless, the name was retained and first published as “Kaguyak” in 1884 on charts by the U.S. Coast and Geodetic Survey.
+In 1890, the U.S. Census Bureau called it “Douglas”, after Cape Douglas located about 30 miles (48 km) to the northeast.
 The name given by Captain James Cook of the Royal Navy, on May 25, 1778, in honor of Sir John Douglas a Canon of Windsor.